 - Other Stakeholders

-Municipal Fire Prevention is a statutory responsibility of all Municipalities falling within the Country Area of Victoria.
-Section 43 of the CFA Act states ‘it is the duty of every municipal council and public authority to take all practical steps (including burning) to prevent the occurrence of fires on, and minimise the danger of the spread of fires on and from – any land vested in it or under its control or management: and any road under its care and management’.
+Fire Prevention is a statutory responsibility of all municipal councils where the municipal district or part of the municipal district is in the country area of Victoria.
+Section 43 of the Country Fire Authority Act 1958 (CFA Act) states 'it is the duty of every municipal council and public authority to take all practical steps (including burning) to prevent the occurrence of fires on, and minimise the danger of the spread of fires on and from – any land vested in it or under its control or management; and any road under its care and management'.

 More info: Municipal Association of Victoria

 In the country area of Victoria CFA provides policy, planning, leadership, standards for training and best practice advice in municipal fire prevention.
 CFA is represented on Municipal Emergency Management Committees and relevant sub-committees established in relation to fire management and prevention.